8 Valentine’s Day crafts for non-crafty moms and dads

 This can be a tough time of year for not-so-crafty parents.
 Images of adorable Valentine’s Day crafts are EVERYWHERE — but you know in your heart of hearts that you’ll never make any of them.

-Actor Scott Foley puts peanut butter on scrambled eggs; TODAY tries it out

 But wait!
 Not so fast!
-Our TODAY Parenting Team contributors are here with ideas for crafts that are so easy and so cute that you’ll actually want to make them with your kids.
+These ideas, from our TODAY Parenting Team contributors, are so easy and so cute that you’ll actually want to make them with your kids.
 You’ll also want to wear them, display them, eat them and give them away as gifts.

-Here are eight of the many kid-friendly crafts shared in our “Be My Valentine” challenge on the TODAY Parenting Team and on TODAY on Friday morning.
-Eat your heart out, Pinterest!

 1. Heart Button Covers (Angie Goff)